Jubilee in the Catholic Church: Extraordinary Jubilee of Mercy, 2016

+2025 jubilee

+The 2025 jubilee year commenced on 24 December 2024, also marking the 1,700th anniversary of the Council of Nicaea (325 AD).
+Pope Francis designated the 2025 Holy Year as a time to renew ourselves as "Pilgrims of Hope."

 Ceremonial of the jubilee

 The most distinctive feature in the ceremonial of the jubilee is the unwalling and the final walling up of the "holy door" in each of the four great basilicas which the pilgrims are required to visit.
 The doors are opened by the pope at the beginning of the jubilee and then sealed up again afterwards.
 Previously, the rite included the use of a silver hammer (for removing the concrete at the opening) and a silver trowel (for sealing it again after the jubilee).
 The pope would pound on the wall, which would then be set to collapse.
-This ritual caused injury of bystanders, so for the Great Jubilee of 2000, Pope John Paul II simplified the rite considerably, opening and closing the doors with his hands.
+This ritual caused injury to bystanders, so for the Great Jubilee of 2000, Pope John Paul II simplified the rite considerably, opening and closing the doors with his hands.

 Traditionally, the pope himself opens and closes the doors of St. Peter's Basilica personally, and designates a cardinal to open those of St. John Lateran, St. Mary Major, and St. Paul Outside the Walls.
 In the Great Jubilee, the pope chose to open all the doors personally, while designating cardinals to close all the doors except that of St. Peter's.

 Catholic parishes all over the world share a similar rite dedicating a door for the purposes of the jubilee year to accommodate its parishioners who do not intend to visit Rome for the occasion.
 Local parishes' doors include the same indulgence given to the basilica doors.

+Jubilee "in Perpetuum"

+The Jubilee in perpetuum refers to the possibility, granted by the Holy See, periodically and continuously to celebrate a Jubilee Year in specific locations recognized as centers of spiritual renewal and of particular importance to the Catholic faith.

+This privilege has been granted to nine places that can celebrate their Jubilee in perpetuity.
+These places are: Jerusalem, Rome, Santiago de Compostela, the Monastery of Santo Toribio de Liébana, the Royal Monastery of Santa Maria de Guadalupe, Caravaca de la Cruz, Urda, Valencia, and Ávila.

 Miscellaneous jubilee events

 In August 2020, Pope Francis approved the extension of the Jubilee Year of Loreto to 2021.
 The jubilee year marks the 100th anniversary of the official proclamation of Our Lady of Loreto as the patroness of pilots and air passengers.
-It began December 8, 2019 and was due to end December 10, 2020, the feast of Our Lady of Loreto, but was extended to December 10, 2021 because of disruptions due to the coronavirus.
+It began 8 December 2019 and was due to end 10 December 2020, the feast of Our Lady of Loreto, but was extended to 10 December 2021 because of disruptions due to the coronavirus.

 Pope John Paul II named some of his voyages jubilee pilgrimages: to Mount Sinai and the Holy Land in 2000 and a Jubilee Pilgrimage in the Footsteps of Saint Paul in 2001 to Malta, Syria, and Greece.